smartdevicelink/sdl_security_ios/README.md

 # SDL Security iOS
 SDL Security is a security library for encrypting data transmitted between an [SDL iOS application](https://github.com/smartdevicelink/sdl_ios) and [SDL Core](https://github.com/smartdevicelink/sdl_core).
 On setup, a certificate associated with the SDL app's unique app id is downloaded from a URL.
-Then, the OpenSSL cryptographic library is used to encrypt and decrypt data using the TLS protocol.
+Then the OpenSSL cryptographic library is used to encrypt and decrypt data using the DTLS protocol.

 ### How It Works
-SDL Security is an example security library that automotive OEMs can use to build their own proprietary security library.
-The security library must be configured by the OEM to work with their proprietary version of SDL Core.
-Once the security library has been configured, it is used to generate a static library that developers add to their SDL iOS apps.
+SDL Security is an example security library that automotive OEMs can use to build their own proprietary security libraries.
+The security library must be modified by the OEM to work with their proprietary version of SDL Core.
+Once the security library has been modified, it is used to generate a static library that developers add to their SDL iOS apps.

-Anyone implementing this library should take care to add additional protections as this library is not cryptographically secure out-of-the box.
+OEMs implementing this library should take care to add additional protections as this library is not cryptographically secure out-of-the box.

 ### What Can Be Encrypted?
 This library can be used to encrypt [SDL services](https://github.com/smartdevicelink/protocol_spec#5-services) such as the video, audio or RPC services.

 ## Configuring the Library
-The following customizations must be made by the OEM in order for the library to work with their proprietary version of SDL Core.
+The following customizations must be made by the OEM in order for the library to work with their proprietary version of SDL Core:

 ### Certificate URL
 The `CertQAURL` URL in the **SDLPrivateSecurityConstants.m** file should to be updated to point to a database that will return certificate data for a specific SDL `appID`.
 The certificate data will be stored on disk as a `.pfx` file so it can persist between app sessions.
 If the certificate has expired, the library will automatically try to download a new certificate.